Frequently Asked Questions

 - Strobe or vibrating alarms in the room

 - Air filtration and/or air conditioning in the room

 More information about Housing Accommodations.

 We try to the best of our ability to arrange a room that will meet your needs and also your housing preferences.
-You may be able to live with specific roommate(s).
-We can discuss that with you meet with us.

 No, the accommodation provided by a room change is for you only.

 Single rooms are approved as an accommodation if you have a disability that would prevent you from living with another person.